socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 * Create a *system context diagram* to visualize external dependencies (stakeholder: project manager; concern: scope control and risk management).
 * Provide an *architecture overview diagram* that captures the outcome of the executive decisions made in the solution strategy (stakeholder: project sponsor, entire team; concern: joint understanding of technical approach to achieving project goals and stakeholder requirements, project/iteration planning).
-* Refine selected components that are technically challenging to design and implement(stakeholder: architects, developers, maintainers; concern: support decision making, trace design and implementation progress, manage/mitigate technical risk during evolution and maintenance) in a *component model*.
+* Refine selected components that are technically challenging to design and implement in one or more *component model(s)* (stakeholder: architects, developers, maintainers; concern: support decision making, trace design and implementation progress, manage/mitigate technical risk during evolution and maintenance).
 * Show how and where logical components will be deployed to real or virtual hardware (stakeholder: DevOps personnel including database administrators, system managers, security specialists; concern: automation, cloud cost management, network configuration) in a *deployment diagram*.

 A wide range of notations and tools to support these and other modeling tasks exist, from ad hoc and informal to systematic and full-fledged.
 Some of the choices include:

 * Format: graphical vs. textual (DSLs)
 * Notation: Informal Rich Pictures (IRPs) vs. Unified Modeling Language (UML) models/diagrams (possibly using architecture-specific stereotypes) vs. Architecture Description Languages (ADLs) such as Block Diagrams from the [Fundamental Modeling Concepts (FMC)](http://www.fmc-modeling.org/home).
-* Level of detail (abstraction and refinement); a model never is a 1:1 copy of the modeled realm (by definition)
+* Level of detail (or abstraction and refinement); a model never is a 1:1 copy of the modeled realm (by definition), but leaves out details so that the essence is expressed.
 * Naming of diagram elements (for instance, components and connectors)
-* Tools (if any)
+* Tools (if any), online options including UML tools such as [PlantUML](https://plantuml.com/), [Structurizr](https://structurizr.com/), [Mermaid](https://mermaid-js.github.io/mermaid/#/)

 Popular viewpoint models are:

 * P. Kruchten's [4+1 views on software architecture](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model)
 * The [viewpoints and perspectives proposed by N. Rozanski and E. Woods](https://www.viewpoints-and-perspectives.info/home/viewpoints/) (@RozanskiWoods:2005)
 * Having started with a "less is more" (and anti-UML message), the [C4 Model](../artifact-templates/futureWork/DPR-C4Model.md) has now evolved into a rather comprehensive set of diagrams supported by the Structurizr library and online tool.

 ### Example(s)